-Go on a hike and play active games to explore animal adaptations to the changing seasons.
-Meet Elzine the Monarch Butterfly and hear the story of her travels!
+Go on a hike and play activity games to explore animal adaptations to the changing seasons.
+Meet Elzine the Monarch Butterfly and hear the story of her travels.

 Grade 2 – Creatures Grow and Change

-Through a hike, active games and pond study, students learn how animals grow and adapt to their habitats, as well as exploring the impact that humans have on animals and the environment.
+Through a hike, active games and pond study, students learn how animals grow and adapt to their habitats, as well as exploring the impact that humans have on animals and their environment.

 Approximately one-third of all human food is prepared from plants that depend on animal pollinators.
-Through a story hike and active games discover the world of honey bees and other pollinators as well as the flowers that they depend on.
-Consider the impacts of human actions on the lives of pollinators, and how this could in turn affect human populations.
+Through a story hike and active games discover the work of honey bees and other pollinators as well as the flowers they depend on.

 Grade 3 – Meet a Tree